 Cathy D. Thomas

 With colder temperatures we’re inclined to wear shawls sweaters and hats to keep warm.
-Be mindful of winter wear that sheds exessively, many of the fibers can become embedded in the locks.
+Be mindful of winter wear that sheds excessively, many of the fibers can become embedded in locked hairstyles.
 Protect your locks by wearing satin lined caps or scarves with a low pile (yarn count).
 Lilla Rose hair jewelry also helps keep our locks up and safe from winter wear that has looser fibers.
 Stay warm.

 Two ties, three ties we all scream for ties.
 These beautiful “Tied Loc Styles“ are held in place with Lilla Rose hair jewelry.
 An XL flexi is used for both.
 The Flexis come in seven different sizes ranging from mini to mega.
 They don’t cut into the hair or cause undo tension, you can wear them all day…pinky promise! http://www.lillarose.biz/cathythomas

 Keep It Simple Styles adorned with Lilla Rose hair jewely…Ready for the weekend!